standup-raven/standup-raven/docs/user_guide.md

     * **Window Close Reminder** - Enable or disable the window close reminder.

-    * **Sections** - Sections define the types of tasks users will fill out in their standup.
+    * **Sections** - Sections define the types of tasks that the users will fill in their standup.
-    For example, if your team fills out their standup at the beginning of their work day, suggested sections would be `Yesterday`, `Today` and maybe `Blockers`.
+    For example, if your team fills their standup at the beginning of their work day, suggested sections would be `Yesterday`, `Today` and maybe `Blockers`.

         At least one section is required to be specified.

-1. **Saving standup config** - Save the standup config that you filled out.
+1. **Saving standup config** - Save the standup config that you filled.

 1. **Adding standup members** - The following slash command allows you to add members to the channel standup -